jesses2025smith/rust-can/nican/README.md

 Please refer to `examples` for usage examples

+- v0.1.x is deprecated
+- v0.2.x is sync
+- v0.3.x and higher is async

 ## Device list
  - USB-8473

 ### Prerequisites
-- Rust 1.70 or higher
+- Rust 1.80 or higher
 - Cargo (included with Rust)

 ### Adding to Your Project